RCepenco/reddit-hn-etl/README.md

 ---

+## Notes

+- Files are selected deterministically by filename timestamp
+- The pipeline is safe to re-run multiple times
+- All transformations are deterministic and reproducible
+- MART tables include analytical indexes for time-series queries

+---

 ## Roadmap

-- Phase 5: Analytics MART (views)
-- Scheduling (Airflow)
+- [ ] Orchestration with Airflow
-- Data quality checks
+- [ ] Data quality checks (Great Expectations)
+- [ ] Incremental MART updates
-- BI / visualization layer
+- [ ] BI visualization layer (Metabase / Superset)
+- [ ] CI/CD pipeline